Discrete stress-energy tensor in the loop O(n) model: Convergence theorems

 \item \emph{Local values.} One has

-\end{itemize} where~$z_{a_\delta}^\pm:=z_{a_\delta}\pm\sqrt{3}\delta\cdot i\eta_{a_\delta}^2$ denote the midedges of the two neighboring to~$a_\delta$ edges of~$\C_\delta$, which are oriented in the same direction~$\eta_{a_\delta}^2$ as the (half-)edge~$a_\delta$.
+\end{itemize} where~$z_{a_\delta}^\pm:=z_{a_\delta}\pm\sqrt{3}\delta\cdot i{\rho_{a_\delta}}$ denote the midedges of the two neighboring to~$a_\delta$ edges of~$\C_\delta$, which are oriented in the same direction~$\rho_{a_\delta}$ as the (half-)edge~$a_\delta$.

-The following convergence theorem for discrete fermionic observables~$\Fdelta(a_\delta,\,\cdot\,)$ is a straightforward analogue of~\cite[Theorem~1.8]{HonSmi}.
-In particular, to obtain this result, one can just repeat the proof given in~\cite{HonSmi} with minor modifications needed when dealing with the honeycomb grid instead of the square one.
-Alternatively, one can use a more robust scheme of proving convergence results of this kind, which was proposed in~\cite[Section~3.4]{ChHonIz15}.
-In particular, we adopt the latter approach when proving a similar convergence theorem for spinor observables.
+The following convergence theorem for discrete fermionic observables~$\Fdelta(a_\delta,\,\cdot\,)$ is a straightforward analogue of~\cite[Theorem~1.8]{HonSmi13}.
+In particular, to obtain this result, one can simply repeat the proof given in~\cite{HonSmi13} with minor modifications needed when dealing with the honeycomb grid instead of the square one.
+Alternatively, one can use a more robust scheme of proving convergence results of this kind, which was proposed in~\cite[Section~3.4]{CheHonIzy15}.
+Note that the latter approach does not require any regularity assumption on the boundary of~$\Omega^\delta$.

-\begin{theorem} Given a bounded simply connected domain~$\Omega\subset\C$, two points~$a,z\in\Omega$ and~$\eta\in\wp$, let~$\Omega_\delta$ denote a discrete approximation of~$\Omega$ on the regular honeycomb grid~$\C_\delta$, $a_\delta$~be the closest to~$a\in\Omega$ half-edge of~$\Omega_\delta$ oriented in the direction~$\eta^2$, and~$z_{e_\delta}$ be the closet to~$z$ midedge of~$\Omega_\delta$.
+\begin{theorem} Given a bounded simply connected domain~$\Omega\subset\C$, two points~$a,z\in\Omega$ and~$\rho\in\wp^\pm$, let~$\Omega_\delta$ denote a discrete approximation of~$\Omega$ on the regular honeycomb grid~$\C_\delta$, $a_\delta$~be the closest to~$a\in\Omega$ half-edge of~$\Omega_\delta$ oriented in the direction~$\rho$, and~$z_{e_\delta}$ be the closet to~$z$ midedge of~$\Omega_\delta$.
 Then, the following convergence results hold as~$\delta\to 0$: